-We actively promote and respect human rights within our business through a number of policies, procedures and processes.
+We actively promote and respect human rights within our business through several policies, procedures and processes.
 These include:

 - Acceptable Workplace Behaviour

 - Anti-bribery and Corruption

 - Corrective Action Procedure

-- Employer Pays Principle and Repayment of Recruitment Fees

 - Ethical Trade and Human Rights

 - Equality and Diversity

 - Grievance

 - Labour Provider Service Level Agreement

-- Modern Slavery Champions

 - Modern Slavery Response Procedure

+- No Child Labour Policy

 - Preventing and Managing Risks of Hidden Labour Exploitation

 - Recruitment and Selection; particularly our eligibility to work process which ensures that every employee has a legal right to work in the UK and mitigates against the risk of human trafficking

 - Remediation Policy

 - Responsible Recruitment Policy

+- UNGP Reporting Framework

 - Whistleblowing Policy

+- Working Time Policy

 Our Ethical Trade and Human Rights policy, reviewed on an annual basis, is based on the principles of the ILO, (International Labour Organisation) and ETI, (Ethical Trade Initiative) Base Code.

 Policies and processes reflect our commitment to mitigating human rights risks and remediation of any adverse impacts that our business has caused or contributed to.
+We regularly update policies and processes to incorporate improvements recommended through monitoring implementation and/or legal/industry-wide amendments.

 We conduct our business in an ethical manner that focuses on human rights related to the provision of labour and working conditions throughout our supply chain, ensuring that people are treated fairly and that their human rights are protected and respected.
 This includes rights to fair pay, safe working conditions and protection from modern slavery.
+We do this through mapping the provision of labour through our supply chain to identify how workers are recruited, transit countries of migrant workers and labour providers.

 We seek to develop long term relationships with those businesses that share our ethical standards and are dedicated to working within the remit of this policy.